-In August Sandygate in Burnley will come to life again with vibrant performances, and magical family activities for Burnley Canal Festival 2018.
-This dynamic celebration of Burnley’s peerless canal heritage will occupy its regular slot on Bank Holiday weekend.
-The free family event runs over Saturday 25 and Sunday 26 August, as usual, but Festival goers are promised a surprise or two…
+Sandygate in Burnley came to life again in August with vibrant performances, and magical family activities for Burnley Canal Festival 2018.
+This dynamic celebration of Burnley’s peerless canal heritage occupied its regular slot on Bank Holiday weekend.
+The free family event ran over Saturday 25 and Sunday 26 August, as usual, and had a surprise or two…

-This year the Festival is focussed on an expanded site at Sandygate, Burnley.
-The Festival Hub will be on Sandygate Square, but activities will stretch across the canal to the UCLan Canalside Carnival around and in Victoria Mill.
-Along the towpath the very popular Towpath Explorers return to take visitors on an adventure quest!
+This year the Festival was focussed on an expanded site at Sandygate, Burnley.
+The Festival Hub was on Sandygate Square, but activities stretched across the canal to the UCLan Canalside Carnival around and in Victoria Mill.
+Along the towpath the very popular Towpath Explorers returned to take visitors on an adventure quest!

 The Festival programme brings together canal traditions with contemporary performance, music, arts workshops and street food for a weekend of fun and relaxation.
-A packed weekend, and completely free programme, runs from 11am-5pm on Saturday and 11am-4pm on Sunday.
-Highlights include:
+A packed weekend, and completely free programme, ran from 11am-5pm on Saturday and 11am-4pm on Sunday.
+Highlights included:

 - More Music Stage sponsored by AMS Neve.
 A glorious array of global sounds from grass roots to global artists.
-Expect an exceptional programme of incredible music including folk, blues, soul, reggae to name a few.
-Over the two day programme expect to hear a world sound landscape to suit every musical palette.
-Including the Rajasthan Heritage Brass Band on Saturday, who will bring their unique and diverse repertoire spanning Rajasthani folk songs, Bollywood hits, Bhangra beats and pop songs (you’ve not heard ABBA until you’ve heard these guys play it!).
-These vividly costumed artists will bring to Burnley the joyous music that governs life in Rajasthan.
+An exceptional programme of incredible music including folk, blues, soul, reggae to name a few.
+Over the two day programme visitors heard a world sound landscape to suit every musical palette.
+Including the Rajasthan Heritage Brass Band on Saturday, who brought their unique and diverse repertoire spanning Rajasthani folk songs, Bollywood hits, Bhangra beats and pop songs (you’ve not heard ABBA until you’ve heard these guys play it!).
+These vividly costumed artists shared the joyous music that governs life in Rajasthan.

-- Relax with family and friends in a hammock on board LIFEBOAT, the slowest ride on Earth, or take a journey of the imagination, aboard the famous travelling machines Flycycle and Submercycle!
+- Visitors relaxed in hammocks on board LIFEBOAT, the slowest ride on Earth, and took journeys of the imagination, aboard the famous travelling machine Flycycle!

-- Take a paddle along the Leeds & Liverpool canal, courtesy of The Desmond Family Canoe Trail, and experience the canal from a different perspective.
+- Festivalgoers took a paddle along the Leeds & Liverpool canal, courtesy of The Desmond Family Canoe Trail, and experienced the canal from a different perspective.

-- Visit Victoria Mill, where UCLan will invite you to try carnival themed activities in their new home.
+- Victoria Mill opened its doors and UCLan invited visitors to try carnival themed activities in their new home.

-- There’s fabulous street food, free arts and crafts workshops, children’s fairground rides, a Victorian mill engine to visit and so much more.
+- There was fabulous street food, free arts and crafts workshops, children’s fairground rides, a Victorian mill engine to visit and so much more.

-- And for those who love adventure, the Towpath Explorers have devised an exciting game trail for all the family.
-Can you prove your worth as a weaver in the Weavers’ Triangle!
+- And for those that love adventure, the Towpath Explorers devised an exciting game trail for all the family.

 Launched in 2012, the Canal Festival has grown each year, steered by volunteers and supported by partners including Burnley Council and Canal & River Trust.
 The Festival is now a part of the Super Slow Way arts programme and is managed by Mid Pennine Arts, the charity based in Burnley canalside, and events company Deco Publique, creators of brilliant events like Blackburn’s National Festival of Making, with the volunteers of the Festival Committee representing local communities.